 Nameplates and Rotation Arrows

-All nameplates and rotation arrows shall be of AISI 300 series stainless steel, securely fastened by pins of similar material and attached at readily visible locations.
+All nameplates and rotation arrows shall be of AISI 300 series stainless steel.
+The main motor nameplate shall be AISI 316 stainless steel.
+Nameplates shall be securely fastened by pins of similar material and attached at readily visible locations.
 All information (including title fields) shall be permanently inscribed, embossed, or engraved.
 Nameplates shall be provided on the machine and on or adjacent to each auxiliary device or junction box.

 As a minimum, the data listed below shall be clearly stamped on the motor's nameplate(s):